Surg-io/CheckMeOut-FrontEnd/public/posts/Reservation.md

 Welcome to MCMakerspace!
 To ensure fair access and efficient use of our facilities, please review the following guidelines before booking a time slot:

 > 1. Reserve Responsibly
 >    Please select only the time you need to avoid unnecessary reservations and maximize availability for others.
+Each user may reserve up to **two time slots** at a time to ensure fair access for everyone.
 >
 > 2. Extended Usage
 >    If you require a long session (e.g., for **3D printing large models**), we encourage you to book evening slots whenever possible to reduce daytime congestion.